 LED UV uses around 20% less ink than conventional printing presses because there is no absorption of the ink into the paper.

-Another benefit of UV curing, as there are no solvents to evaporate in the first place which means that coating thickness and volume isn’t lost, along with being more eco-friendly.
+Another benefit of UV curing is there are no solvents to evaporate in the first place, which means that coating thickness and volume isn’t lost, along with being more eco-friendly.
 In addition to this, UV curing improves physical properties from an improved gloss finish right through to the strength of the printed materials.

 LED UV machines use a lot less power than others and the instant on/off functionality reduces standby consumption between printing jobs while reducing overall CO2 emissions.

 LED UV technology uses 95% less power than conventional infrared drying.